AJGreaves/familyhub/README.md

 6. Forms for inputting my data to make the process easy, that there is no wasting my time or making the process difficult or slow.

+7. My data is not accessible by anyone but myself and the Family Hub administrators.

+8. Protections have been put in place to prevent me from accidentally deleting an activity listing.

 ## Design Choices

 The Family Hub website has an overall family friendly feel, with emphasis on providing complex information in a bite size, learnable format.
 The following design choices were made with this in mind: